 In addition to respiratory and HIV, we have a portfolio of other innovative pharmaceutical products for the treatment of conditions such as lupus, urology and anti-infectives.

 We also have an Established Products Portfolio (EPP) which includes mature medicines in the areas of anti-infectives, allergy, central nervous system, dermatology, respiratory and urology.
 These products are an important part of our Emerging Markets business where the GSK brand is an important differentiator.

 The journey to discovering and developing new medicines is lengthy, expensive and subject to a high rate of failure.
 Learn more about how we discover new medicines.

 We also know that we won’t discover everything inside our own labs and that we need to partner with other companies, academic institutions and research charities.
-We currently have research collaborations with more than 1,500 external organizations and this number is growing every year.
+We currently have research collaborations with more than 1,500 external organizations.

 We also recognize our responsibility to meet society’s expectations to invest in disease areas where the science is difficult or where the typical business model to reward innovation may not be relevant; one example being our antibiotics research.
 We are also one of the few healthcare companies researching the World Health Organization’s three priority diseases - HIV/AIDS, tuberculosis and malaria.